RWTHmediTEC/DistalFemoralExtremePoints/README.md

 none

 ## Usage
-Clone with recursive option to get submodules and run *distalFemoralExtremePoints_example.m* in MATLAB.<br/>
+Clone with the recursive option to get the submodules and run *distalFemoralExtremePoints_example.m* in MATLAB.<br/>
 ![DFEP](https://user-images.githubusercontent.com/43516130/99406707-7ed2be00-28ee-11eb-9ecf-2f4a2ea056e5.jpg)

 ## License